williamsca/williamsca/_posts/2019-07-17-RomanEpigraphy.md

 ![png]({{ site.baseurl }}/images/20190812 Roman Inscriptions Map.png)

+The highest concentration of writing comes from the immediate vicinity of Rome, but epigraphy extended to Greece, Germany, Northern Africa, and parts of Asia Minor as well.

-The data include all 76,652 inscriptions from the (Epigraphic Database Heidelberg)[https://edh-www.adw.uni-heidelberg.de/home] that indicate where the inscription was found.
+The data include all 76,652 inscriptions from the [Epigraphic Database Heidelberg](https://edh-www.adw.uni-heidelberg.de/home) that indicate where the inscription was found.
 Wilson (2014) suggests using these inscriptions as a proxy for Roman economic activity.
 This map is a first stab at exploring the data to that end.

 ---